Simon Van Booy

 Simon Van Booy (born 1975) is an Anglo-American writer, currently living in the United States.
 His short story collection, Love Begins in Winter, won the 2009 Frank O'Connor International Short Story Award.
+He was a finalist for the 2011 Vilcek Prize for Creative Promise.

 Fiction

 Simon Van Booy has written three collections of short stories.
-His first collection, The Secret Lives of People in Love, was shortlisted for the 2011 Vilcek Prize for Creative Promise, while his second collection, Love Begins in Winter, won the Frank O'Connor International Short Story Award.
+The first was The Secret Lives of People in Love; the second collection, Love Begins in Winter, won the Frank O'Connor International Short Story Award.
 His third collection, Tales of Accidental Genius, was released in 2015.

 Van Booy's first novel, Everything Beautiful Began After, was released in 2011, and was nominated for the 2012 Indies Choice Book Award for Fiction, while his second novel, The Illusion of Separateness, was released in 2013.
 He released a third novel titled Father's Day in 2016.